How to Build a Network in Internship

 Building Your Professional Contacts

 Over the course of your lifetime, networking will be the single most effective strategy used in advancing your career.
 Learning the skills for effective networking is worth the time and energy it requires since it’s such an important aspect of the job search process.
 Students, new graduates, and experienced employees can all benefit immensely by learning effective networking techniques and practices by maintaining professional contacts that can be used as references for future internships and jobs and as a career builder for your future.
+Here's how to start networking.

-- Build a list of contacts.
+Build a List of Contacts

 Check with your college for alumni contacts that offer assistance with career planning & development in specific career fields of interest, searching for jobs/internships, and learning more about entry, middle, and advanced jobs available in the field.
 Previous employers and professional contacts can also be added to the list of networking contacts, as well as any mentors you've had along the way.